GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 * A receipe app that keeps the screen on while you bake a cake or cook dinner.
-* Boarding passes and other tickets where it's critical to keep the screen on until the barcode has been scanned.
+* A boarding pass and other ticket app where it's critical to keep the screen on until the barcode has been scanned.
-* Kiosk-style apps where it's important to prevent the screen from turning off.
+* A kiosk-style app where it's important to prevent the screen from turning off.
-* Web based presentation apps where it's essential to prevent the screen from going to sleep while in the middle of a presentation.
+* A web based presentation app where it's essential to prevent the screen from going to sleep while in the middle of a presentation.

 ## Current status {: #status }